Index

 CartesianGrids.optimize_gridsizeMethod

 Given a nominal grid size (nx0 x ny0), determine the optimal grid size that minimizes the compute time.
-Optional arguments are the maximum number of threads (if multithreading is allowed) and the number of samples to take of the cpu time for each trial.
+Optional arguments are the optimize_threads flag and the maximum number of threads nthreads_max (if multithreading is allowed) and the number of samples to take of the cpu time for each trial.
 Returns optimal nx, ny, and the corresponding CPU time.

 source